Skip to content

 Offline AI Launcher – launch AI LLM neural networks on smartphone

-In my spare time I wrote an application with which you can download and run AI LLM neural networks, such as Google Gemma, DeepSeek, Llama, Qwen and many others on your smartphone.
+In my free time, I wrote an application with which you can download and run AI LLM neural networks such as Google Gemma, DeepSeek, Llama, Qwen and many others on your smartphone.

-There are quite a lot of AI applications now, but the key difference is that the models do not work in the cloud on servers, but directly on smartphone from the model file using processor and video card smartphone.
+There are quite a lot of AI applications now, but the key difference of this one is that the models do not work in the cloud on servers, but directly on the smartphone from the model file, using the processor and video card of the smartphone.

-To run it you don't need the Internet or a paid subscription, it's enough to have a smartphone with 6+GB of RAM and a more or less modern processor.
+To run, you do not need the Internet, a paid subscription, it is enough to have a smartphone with 6+ GB of RAM and a more or less modern processor.

 It is the largest repository of millions of OpenSource models, of which thousands are Large Language Models, or LLMs.